How to Use a Scientific Calculator for Trigonometry

 Worked Examples

-Example 5: If a problem says an angle is pi/6, that often signals radians.
+Example 5: If a problem says an angle is pi/6, that usually signals radians.
 In radian mode, sin(pi/6) is 0.5.
+This is a good example of how notation, not just the calculator screen, tells you what mode to use.

 Common Mistakes